 Response: The color bar is determined by the maximum and minimum values of the shear strain or shear stress in the simulation cell during the deformation for a given simulation condition.
-So the maximum and minimum value in the color bar can be used to compare the shear stress or strain in the simulation cell.
+So the maximum and minimum values in the color bar can be used to compare the shear stress or strain in the simulation cell.

-In the revised manuscript, we added “ The red and blue of the color bar in Figure 5 and 6 present the maximum and minimum values of shear strain (or stress) in the simulation cell during deformation for a given gas bubble structure with low (or high) pressure.
-Comparing the maximum values in the color bars in Figure 5 and 6 we can see that both the maximum plastic strain and shear stress for gas bubbles with low pressure are larger but more localized near the gas bubbles than that for gas bubbles with high pressure.”
+In the revised manuscript, we added “ The red and blue of the color bar in Figures 5 and 6 present the maximum and minimum values of shear strain (or stress) in the simulation cell during deformation for a given gas bubble structure with low (or high) pressure.
+Comparing the maximum values in the color bars in Figure 5 and 6, we can see that both the maximum plastic strain and shear stress for gas bubbles with low pressure are larger but more localized near the gas bubbles than that for gas bubbles with high pressure.”

 6. Is there some qualitative relationship between irregular bubble shape and elastoplastic deformation as well as grain orientation?